Model Design and Building

 3.

-With your counselor's advice, select a subject from requirement 4 for your
+Planning Your Project.
+With your counselor's advice, select a subject from requirement 4 for your model project.
+(You must not use a pre-made kit; your project must be your original design.)

-model project.
-Kits may not be used.
-Prepare the necessary plans to the
+Prepare the necessary plans to the proper scale.

 4.